Custom Soil Testing Equipment

 The stabilometer chamber comprises a base, body, rod, upper and lower punches, drainage and pressure system pipelines, and an indicator.
 A critical design requirement was selecting a transparent material for the body capable of withstanding pressures of up to 16 atm.
 To ensure durability, we conducted computational simulations to test material strength and determine the optimal placement of the fixation mechanism.
 Ultimately, we selected a mineral glass tube, which outperformed other materials, such as acrylic glass, in terms of strength.

-In existing market solutions, the chamber body is typically secured using bolts that attach a metal lid, a design that complicates soil sample loading, taking 4–5 minutes.
-To address this, we proposed using specialized latches mounted at the base, significantly simplifying the process.
-After a series of simulations, we optimized the geometry and placement of the locking mechanism, cutting the loading time in half and eliminating the need for wrenches.
+In existing market solutions, the chamber body is typically secured using bolts that attach a metal lid (an approach that complicates usage, as filling the chamber with soil takes 4–5 minutes).
+We proposed an alternative locking method that eliminated the need for hand tools while preserving sealing reliability.
+After a series of simulations, we optimized the geometry and placement of the locking mechanism.
+As a result, we cut preparation time in half and removed the need for wrenches during setup.

 Quick-release clamps for securing the latex tubing illustrated